 Jan Koum and Brian Acton’s hatred towards ads is best shown by the fact that their company hasn’t invested a dime in advertising since its inception.
 The company doesn’t even employ PR and marketing staff.
 WhatsApp was always reliant on its simple and straightforward nature to draw in new users.
 Instead of investing millions of dollars in marketing, they flooded the development department with resources to create the most liked messaging platform on the planet.

 Most people would expect a company that has over 1 billion users to have thousands of employees, but WhatsApp surprises us once again.
 It managed to build a messaging empire with only 55 employees and 50 engineers behind the scenes.
 As mentioned above, the company doesn’t employ any marketing or PR staff.

 WhatsApp’s market value exceeds the GDP of numerous countries around the world.
 Some of them come as no surprise, such as countries from the Balkans, but WhatsApp also appears to be more successful than some of the countries that top the lists of life satisfaction, such as Iceland.
 Japan is another example of a country with a lower GDP than WhatsApp’s value.

 Before deciding to take a year off, Brian Acton applied for job vacancies both at Facebook and Twitter but was rejected.
-He and Jan Koum than decided to take their savings of approximately $400,000 and travel to Latin America.
+He and Jan Koum then decided to take their savings of approximately $400,000 and travel to Latin America.

 WhatsApp decided to decline Google’s acquisition offer back in 2014.
 The search giant offered to buy WhatsApp for $10 billion, which, luckily, WhatsApp declined.
 Just a few months later, the company was sold to Facebook for nearly double what Google was offering.

 WhatsApp was acquired by Facebook on February 19, 2014.
 The company spent $19 billion to buy the messaging app, making its largest purchase to date.